 Honestly, I couldn’t have taken this trip last year, and I’ve been writing this blog since 2004!
 But dreams are more powerful than reality.
 Here’s a classic example from a guy who emailed me:

 I love your psychological insights on changing our minds.

-I am only interested in business that make residual income like Paris Hilton.
-Everytime someone stay at a Hilton Hotel, she gets $1 per room because his grandpaddy left her stock in the company.
+I am only interested in a business that makes residual income like Paris Hilton.
+Every time someone stays at a Hilton Hotel, she gets $1 per room because his granddaddy left her stock in the company.

 Why work for money? or work until 65 years old or older?

 If you unleash and are interested in this area that would create MAXIMUM VALUE for your customers, I will be first to sign up.

 Unfortunately, this guy is doomed.
 He is so focused on a dream that he has spent close to zero time understanding the realistic universe of options to improve his finances.